 Jason Pickholz recently taught a program for Lawline called “Defending An SEC Investigation”.
-In just 2 weeks since the SEC investigation video first aired, it has already been rated 5 out of 5 stars, based on more than 100 viewer ratings (as of October 19, 2020).
+Since the SEC investigation video first aired, it has been rated 5 out of 5 stars, based on more than 180 viewer ratings (as of February 12, 2021).

 You can see some clips from the SEC investigation video at the bottom of this page.
 The complete SEC investigation video is available on-line at Lawline’s website.
 The program offers Continuing Legal Education credit for lawyers through Lawline.

 During the video, Mr. Pickholz shares some of his 25+ years’ worth of experience (since 1995) as a securities lawyer defending clients in SEC investigations, and in securities investigations by other agencies such as the U.S. Department of Justice, the CFTC, FINRA, and State regulatory authorities.
 You can view Mr. Pickholz’s faculty biography on Lawline’s website by clicking here.

 Joining Mr. Pickholz on the program is Seth Taube, a senior partner of Baker Botts and a former Branch Chief of Enforcement at the New York Regional Office of the SEC.

 Among the topics discussed during this SEC investigation video are:

 - ways in which an SEC investigation might begin;

 - conflicts of interest and potential ethics issues in representing multiple clients during SEC investigations;